Kinshasa: Unrest in 1991 and the First Congo War

-The fall of Kinshasa in May 1997 to the Rwandan- and Ugandan-backed Alliance des Forces Démocratiques pour la Libération du Congo (AFDL), led by Laurent-Désiré Kabila, marked the beginning of serious human rights abuses in the capital.
-In the days following the city's capture, AFDL and RPA forces carried out extrajudicial killings, acts of torture, rape, and targeted former regime officials as well as members of the elite Special Presidential Division (DSP).
-On 17 May, Mobutu was overthrown in an AFDL-led coup.
+The fall of Kinshasa in May 1997 to the Rwandan- and Ugandan-backed Alliance des Forces Démocratiques pour la Libération du Congo (AFDL), led by Laurent-Désiré Kabila, was followed by widespread human rights abuses.
+AFDL and RPA forces carried out extrajudicial killings, acts of torture, rape, and targeted former regime officials as well as members of the elite Special Presidential Division (DSP).
 Between 18 and 22 May 1997, volunteer teams from the Congolese Red Cross collected between 228 and 318 bodies in Kinshasa and its outskirts and evacuated wounded civilians to local medical facilities.
 Reports from the United Nations Special Rapporteur and the United Nations Mapping Team indicate that the security situation deteriorated further between May and June 1997.
 During this period, AFDL and RPA units, often with the participation of civilians, carried out public executions, frequently incinerating the bodies in neighborhoods such as Masina, Matete, and Kingabwa (Limete commune).
 At the GLM (Groupe Litho Moboti) building, detainees, many of them former members of the Zairean Armed Forces (Forces Armées Zaïroises; FAZ) or political opponents, were routinely executed and their bodies discarded in the Congo River, a practice halted only after intervention by human rights advocates alerted by local fishermen.
 In September 1997, the security crisis in Kinshasa was compounded by cross-border shelling from Brazzaville.
 Armed factions involved in a separate conflict in Brazzaville launched artillery fire into Kinshasa between 29 September and 1 October, killing at least 21 civilians.
 In retaliation, FAC and RPA forces shelled Brazzaville for two consecutive days.